wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 1. Click "Submit" at the upper-right.
 There should be an error.

-1. Set the Train Model Label column to "sentiment_label".
-Click Submit again.
+1. Set the Train Model Label column to "<strong>sentiment_label</strong>".

-1. In the "Set up pipeline run" dialog,
+1. PROTIP: Link from Score Model to the left port of <a target="_blank" href="https://docs.microsoft.com/en-us/azure/machine-learning/studio-module-reference/evaluate-model#expected-inputs">Evaluate Model</a>.
+Otherwise there will be an error.

    https://docs.microsoft.com/en-us/azure/machine-learning/algorithm-module-reference/designer-error-codes

+   ### Run an Automated Machine Learning Experiment

+1. Click Submit at the upper-right.

+1. In the "Set up pipeline run" dialog, select "Create new" and type experiment name:
+1. Click Submit on the dialog.
+Look to the upper-right for the "Running" status to change, which can be several minutes.

 <hr />

-   ### Train Run an Automated Machine Learning Experiment
+<a name="AutoML"></a>

+## AutoML

 1. Select "Automated ML" (under Author).
 1. "+ New Automated ML run".